Azure/azure-powershell/src/Resources/Resources/help/New-AzDeployment.md

 A resource can also be at management group scope, like role assignment, policy assignment, etc.
 Or, a resource can be a tenant level resource, like management group, role assignment, etc.

-To create a deployment at a resource group, specify the *ResourceGroupName* parameter.
+To create a deployment at a resource group, specify *ResourceGroup* for *ScopeType*, and a *ResourceGroupName* parameter.
-To create a deployment at the current subscription scope, specify the *Location* parameter.
+To create a deployment at the current subscription scope, specify *Subscription* for *ScopeType*, and a *Location* parameter.
-To create a deployment at a management group, specify the *ManagementGroupId* and *Location* parameter.
+To create a deployment at a management group, specify *ManagementGroup* for *ScopeType*, and specify the *ManagementGroupId* and *Location* parameter.
-To create a deployment at the tenant scope, specify the *Tenant* switch and a *Location* parameter.
+To create a deployment at the tenant scope, specify *Tenant* for *ScopeType* and a *Location* parameter.

 The location tells Azure Resource Manager where to store the deployment data.
 The template is a JSON string that contains individual resources to be deployed.
 The template includes parameter placeholders for required resources and configurable property values, such as names and sizes.